 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

-We may record calls for training and monitoring purposes, which are retained for a period of 30 days.
+We may record calls for training and monitoring purposes, which are retained for a period of 12 months.

 In some circumstances we may anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes in which case we may use this information indefinitely without further notice to you.

 Under certain circumstances, you have rights under data protection laws in relation to your personal data.
 These include the right to:

 If you wish to exercise any of the rights set out above, please contact our Data Protection Officer.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request is clearly unfounded, repetitive or excessive.
 Alternatively, we may refuse to comply with your request in these circumstances.